Mentor in Residence

 - Evaluation and reporting

-Connect with Katia if you are:
+Connect with Kayla if you want support with:

 Mona Afshari (she/her) has worked as a marketer, art administrator, and art educator in Ontario, Québec, the Northwest Territories, and Washington D.C., developing and implementing strategic plans as well as programs for diverse audiences over the past 15 years.
 She has a Bachelor’s in Visual Arts and Art History from Western University, a Master’s in Art Education from Concordia University, and a Graduate Diploma in Management from McGill University.
 Mona is passionate about bridging the gap between the arts and business through her marketing efforts.
 As the Marketing & Communications Manager at WorkInCulture she supports the professional lives of artists, creatives, and cultural workers.